nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "ltp" module

 Declaring values for the following variables, by setting parameters that are provided to the C compiler.
-For example, `--DUDP_MULTISEND`, will alter the functionality of LTP as noted below.
+For example, `-DUDP_MULTISEND`, will alter the functionality of LTP as noted below.

 `UDP_MULTISEND`